ChilloutCharles/BrainFlowsIntoVRChat/README.md

 3. Look up your device's id: [supported biosensors](https://BrainFlow.readthedocs.io/en/stable/SupportedBoards.html)
 4. Run the script `main.py` with your device id.
 The command for running with a [Muse 2 headband](https://choosemuse.com/muse-2/) would be: `python .\main.py --board-id 38`

+**OSC Avatar Parameters**

+Avatar parameters being sent are floats that range from -1.0 to 1.0.
+Negative and Positive values correspond to low and high focus/relaxation.
+Update your avatar paramaters as needed to influnece animations and the like.
+Have fun!

+- `/avatar/parameters/osc_relax_avg`
+- `/avatar/parameters/osc_focus_avg`

 ## License
 [MIT](http://opensource.org/licenses/MIT).